CADvanced/cadvanced/README.md

 * Once you have configured server.lua as described above, you can continue
 * On your FiveM server, locate your `server-data` folder
 * In the `server-data` folder, go into the `resources` folder
-* Copy the `cadvanced` directory from the zip file onto your FiveM server, inside the `resources` folder
+* Copy the contents of the `cadvanced` directory from the zip file onto your FiveM server, into a `resources/cadvanced_fivem` folder
 * Your resource is now installed
-* If you want to start the resource immediately, type `start cadvanced` in the FiveM console
+* If you want to start the resource immediately, type `start cadvanced_fivem` in the FiveM console
 * If you want the resource to start when the FiveM server starts, edit the `server.cfg` file inside `server-data` folder
-  * You will see a number of lines starting with `start`, add a new line at the bottom of this list saying `start cadvanced`
+  * You will see a number of lines starting with `start`, add a new line at the bottom of this list saying `start cadvanced_fivem`
 * You're done!